 AU Student Human Rights Collaboration Committee

-The AU Student Human Rights Collaboration Committee (SHRCC) is a group of highly-qualified graduate and undergraduate student leaders who lead the human rights movement at American University.
-The SHRCC works collaboratively across campus, working to integrate awareness of human rights into the activities of the seven schools at American University: College of Arts and Sciences, Kogod School of Business, School of International Service, School of Public Affairs, School of Professional & Extended Studies, School of Communications, as well as the Washington College of Law.
-SHRCC works in close collaboration with the Center for Human Rights & Humanitarian Law.
+The 2013 AU Student Human Rights Collaboration Committee (SHRCC) was a group of highly-qualified graduate and undergraduate student leaders who lead the human rights movement at American University.
+The SHRCC worked collaboratively across campus, working to integrate awareness of human rights into the activities of the seven schools at American University: College of Arts and Sciences, Kogod School of Business, School of International Service, School of Public Affairs, School of Professional & Extended Studies, School of Communications, as well as the Washington College of Law.
+SHRCC worked in close collaboration with the Center for Human Rights & Humanitarian Law.

 Who We Are